Vince didn't screw TV Tropes. TV Tropes screwed TV Tropes.

 New Era Speech: On the December 15, 1997 Raw, he delivered a huge promo where, invoking USA Network's slogan of the time "The Cure for the Common Show," he said, "The WWF extends far beyond the strict confines of sports presentation into the wide open environment of broad based entertainment," effectively proclaiming the beginning of the Attitude Era, though not using those specific words.
 He proceeded to compare Raw to Jerry Springer, King of the Hill, Days of Our Lives, and Seinfeld.
 Then came the big Wham Line, as Vince drew a clear line in the sand between the company's past and its present and future:

 No-Holds-Barred Beatdown: Nearly every Vince match is one of these.
-Not only does he get absolutely destroyed by whoever he's facing, but the good guy usually crosses a Moral Event Horizon in torturing him to a degree that they would lose fan support if against any other competitor.
-And usually, the crowd roars with approval.
+Not only does he get absolutely destroyed by whoever he's facing, but the good guy usually delivers a beating so brutal it would turn them Heel if it was against anyone else.

 Part of the reason Bret vs. Vince didn't work out well was probably because the Lighter and Softer approach WWE has implemented means Bret couldn't really beat the holy hell out of Vince like Shawn Michaels or Hulk Hogan could years before.
 That, and Bret - having suffered a career-ending concussion and a stroke in the twelve-plus years between the Montreal Screwjob and WrestleMania 26 - was in no shape to actually wrestle.
 That being said, the crowd did indeed roar with approval when Bret locked in the Sharpshooter.